-that purges and quantifies the correlated effects of Manski (1993).
-That is, Manski noted that there may be unobserved effects, "wherein individuals in the same group tend to behave similarly because they have similar individual characteristics or face similar institutional environments."
+The resulting selectivity bias term is an inverse mills ratio (in the case of Lee's parametric estimate) or a single index (in the case of Dahl's semi-parametric estimate), varies across lineups and time, and can be interpreted in two interesting ways.
+First, it can be thought of as a fixed effect that represents the correlated effect, "wherein individuals in the same group tend to behave similarly because they have similar individual characteristics or face similar institutional environments" (Manski, 1993, page 533).
 In this case the group is the observed lineup, and the "institutional environment" is the manager's selection of the lineup into the project of interest.
 In this sense we use Heckman (1979) to solve Manski's correlated effects problem.
 In fact, in terms of estimation, we employ a fixed effect estimator in the style of Lee (2007) that differences out the correlated effect.
-Second, the selection bias term is loosely interpretable as managerial competence or efficiency.
+Second, the selectivity bias term is loosely interpretable as managerial competence or efficiency.
 That is, all things being equal and averaging out luck, it is the manager's lineup selection that produces any unobserved team effect and, hence, variability of worker output.
-This is similar to the notion of inefficiency in the stochastic frontier literature (Aigner et al., 1977; and Meeusen and van den Broeck, 1977), so our selectivity bias term can be thought of as efficiency if it increases output and as inefficiency if it lowers it.
-Also, insofar as our bias term may be estimated from a first-stage selection equation, it is interpretable as x-efficiency in the stochastic frontier literature (Alvarez et al., 2006).
+This is similar to the notion of inefficiency in the stochastic frontier literature (Aigner et al., 1977; Meeusen and van den Broeck, 1977), so our selectivity bias term can be thought of as efficiency if it increases output and as inefficiency if it lowers it.
+Also, insofar as our bias term may be estimated from a first-stage selection equation, it is interpretable as x-efficiency in the stochastic frontier literature Alvarez et al. (2006).7

 Our empirical example is the network production function for college basketball.
 While this may only loosely represent a service industry production process, it is sufficient for the purpose of illustration.
-In this setting there are n players on a team engaged in two projects at any given period of time: five players interact to produce offense and defense, and n - 5 players sit on the bench to produce rest (which is inversely correlated with fatigue).
-Our measure of active player productivity is efficiency, which aggregates time-averaged performance statistics on points, rebounds, blocks, steals, misses, assists, and other measures of offensive and defensive activity for each player.
+In this setting there are n players on a team engaged in two projects at any given period of time: five players interact to produce offense and defense, and n-5 players sit on the bench to produce rest (which is inversely correlated with fatigue).8 Our measure of active player productivity is player efficiency, which aggregates time-averaged performance statistics on points, rebounds, blocks, steals, misses, assists, and other measures of offensive and defensive activity for each player.
 We include a measure of lagged fatigue as an explanatory variable to control for the productivity of benched players.
 Our data are all player substitutions during the regular 2011-2012 season of the Syracuse University men's college basketball team.
 We find statistically significant positive production spillovers across players in the same category (guards or forwards), but insignificant effects across players in different categories.
 When selectivity bias is taken into account, our estimate of peer effects in productivity is 0.0534.
-That is, a one unit increase in the average efficiency of the other active guards (forwards) induces a 0.0534 increase in the efficiency of an individual guard
+That is, a one unit increase in the average efficiency of the other active guards (forwards) induces a 0.0534 increase in the efficiency of an individual guard (forward) once selectivity bias is taken into consideration.